 The program is offered jointly by the College of Media and the College of Agricultural, Consumer and Environmental Sciences (ACES).

 In Ag Comm, "agriculture" means many things

 Our vision of agriculture includes so much more than corn and cows.
-In our classes, you'll hear us say that agriculture is broadly defined.
-It includes topics such as human nutrition, food and food systems, sustainability/conservation, policy and legislation for food, agriculture, the environment, and natural resources, rural and international development, consumer economics, rural and farm lifestyle, livestock and pets, renewable energy, biotechnology, life sciences, and more.
+In our classes, you'll hear us refer to the broader definition of agriculture.
+Agriculture broadly defined includes topics such as human nutrition, food and environmental systems, sustainability and resource protection and conservation, policy and legislation international development, consumer economics, rural and farm lifestyle, livestock and pets, renewable energy, biotechnology, life and human sciences—and more.

-In addition to the University general education requirements, students take numerous general communications courses in their chosen track (advertising, broadcast, or news-editorial) in Media, Ag Comm courses, and a series of courses in ACES that generates a minor in Food and Environmental Sciences.
-The Ag Comm courses provide students the opportunity to combine their topic areas in agriculture with communication skills and theory, learn additional skillsets outside their tracks including public relations, and discuss current trends and issues facing agricultural communicators.
-Check out sample four-year plans.
+In addition to the university general education requirements, students take Ag Comm core courses, a series of courses in ACES that generates a minor in Food and Environmental Sciences, and area of specialization courses in either Journalism or Advertising.
+The Ag Comm courses provide students the opportunity to combine their topic areas in agriculture with communication skills and theory, learn additional skill sets outside their concentration, which includes public relations, and discuss current trends and issues facing the field and discipline of agricultural communications.